Register to Vote and Encourage Your Students to Register

 Voter Registration Deadlines

-Although you can register any time during the year, your form must be delivered to a Board of Elections office or mailed at least 25 days before the next election for it to be effective for that election.
+Although you can register any time during the year, your form must be delivered to a board of Elections office or mailed at least 25 days before the next election for it to be effective for the election.

 If you move

 Your residence address determines the particular contests in which you are eligible to vote.
 You must re-register before the voter registration deadline to be eligible to vote at the correct poll site for your new address.
-Federal and state laws say you shouldn’t lose your right to vote because you’ve recently made a short distance move.
-If you moved within the same election district (E.D.) you should be able to vote directly on the same machine you always have.
-(If you’ve moved within the same apartment building or dorm, you probably have the same ED.)
+Federal and state laws say you shouldn’t lose the right to vote because you’ve recently made a short distance move.
+If you moved within the same election district (E.D.) you should be able to vote directly on the same machine you always have (if you’ve moved within the same apartment building or dorm, you probably have the same E.D.).
 If you moved within the same county or five boroughs of NYC, but haven’t registered to vote at your new address yet, you’ll have to go to your new polling site to cast a special paper ballot.
-Unfortunately, if you've moved from out of state, from county to county or into or out of NYC, you'll need to re-register before the voter registration deadline in order to vote.
+Unfortunately, if you’ve moved out of state, from county to county or into or out of NYC, you’ll need to re-register before the registration deadline in order to vote.